-Although LOTUS Integrative Therapy does not accept Insurance we do provide a Super Bill with ICD-10 codes that you can provide to your insurer.
-Acupuncture services are however covered by many Flexible Spending Accounts and Health Spending Accounts.
+Although LOTUS Integrative Therapy does not accept insurance we do provide a Super Bill with ICD-10 codes that you can provide to your insurer.
+Acupuncture services are also covered by many Flexible Spending Accounts and Health Spending Accounts.
 Check with your insurance provider for details prior to your initial evaluation.

 How to prepare for your first Acupuncture session

 In addition to Acupuncture there are a variety of other branches of Chinese Medicine that aim to treat the root cause of disease and constitutional disharmony.

 Chinese herbal medicine dates back to over 3,000 years.
 Herbs can be highly effective to improve digestion the immune system response, fight infections, management of physical, emotional and mental stress.
 They can also support painful periods, irregular periods, boost fertility, quell insomnia and manage menopausal changes.
 Chinese herbal pharmacopeia includes; roots, bark, leaves, flowers and seeds.
 Most formulas are given in tea pills or granules that patients can drink.

 Depending of the current season and constitutional disharmony a variety of foods can be eliminated and whole foods incorporated for improved nutritional health and digestive harmony.
 Other vitamins, minerals and adaptogens may also be suggested.

 Tui Na is a form of Chinese Osteopathy and Bodywork that stimulates the meridians by using “push pull” massage techniques.
 These techniques are beneficial for adult and especially pediatric populations

 Gua Sha is a Chinese medicine treatment where the skin is scraped with a smooth- edged instrument like jade which causes petechiae or redness.
 Acute and chronic conditions are the most common indications for Gua Sha